thetazzo/porth-clone/README.md

 ```

 ### Arithmetics
-* `+` - sums the two elements that are on the top of the stack
+* `+` - sums the two elements that are on the top on the stack
 ```
 a = pop()
 b = pop()
 push(a + b)
 ```
-* `-` - subtracts the top element of the stack from the element below
+* `-` - subtracts the top element on the stack from the element below
 ```
 a = pop()
 b = pop()